alonsd/iOS-Movies/README.md

 Available on github only - open via xCode or download as a .zip file.

 ### Installing
-This project is built for learning purpose, therefore is not available though App Store or anything els rather then this repository.
+This project is built for learning purpose, therefore is not available though App Store or anything else rather then this repository.

 ## Built With